jasminaaa20/jasminaaa20/README.md

   - A computer vision project to automatically detect if the offside rule in Football is violated.
 -->
 - [**Group Tweets**](https://github.com/jasminaaa20/group-tweets)
-  - A chrome extension that automatically changes words as you submit.
-Helpful in converting slangs, abbreviations to proper words.
+  - A chrome extension which you can use to group tweets under topics of your choice.

 ## 🔥 Streak
 <div align="center">